timecop-net/Timecop.Core/README.md

-# Core components that power Timecop
+# Core components that power Timecop and Timecop.NodaTime

-This package contains components used by Timecop.
+This package contains components used by Timecop and Timecop.NodaTime.
 You do not need to install it explicitly.